-Pope Francis appears to be drawing from these images of the Spirit in a recent interview he gave to Commonweal.1 Francis was asked what effects the pandemic crisis is having on the church and what are new ways we may need to rethink our ways of operating.
+Pope Francis appears to be drawing from these images of the Spirit in a recent interview he gave to Commonweal.
+Francis was asked what effects the pandemic crisis is having on the church and what are new ways we may need to rethink our ways of operating.
 What he said strikes me as particularly important for Catholic health care to consider:

 "A tension between disorder and harmony: that is the church that must come out of the crisis.
 We have to learn to live in a church that exists in the tension between harmony and disorder provoked by the Holy Spirit.
 If you ask me which book of theology can best help you understand this, it would be the Acts of the Apostles.
 There you will see how the Holy Spirit deinstitutionalizes what is no longer of use and institutionalizes the future of the church.
 That is the church that needs to come out of this crisis."

 During the last few months, CHA staff have spoken to hundreds of senior executives, sponsors, trustees and frontline care providers to see how our ministry is faring during the pandemic and what we are learning.
 Many leaders have shared that the pandemic has forced them to look at issues that were always there, but they never had the time or resources to fully address them.
-For example, a few systems shared that they had delayed utilizing telemedicine and now it has become the main way they deliver primary care.
+For example, a few systems shared that they had delayed utilizing telemedicine and now it has become the main way they are delivering primary care.
 Clinicians report the experience has been surprisingly positive.
 It has led some to ask if there will be a need for the same number of in-person office visits and the same amount of physician office space going forward.

-The pandemic has shined a spotlight on disparities in care for minority populations, people with disabilities or impairments and impoverished communities.
-Will this crisis move us as a ministry and as a nation to say the old order does not make sense and it is time for a new creation — a new health care delivery system?
+The pandemic has shined a spotlight on disparities in care for minority populations, people with disabilities and impairments and impoverished communities.
+Will this crisis move us as a ministry and as a nation to say the old order does not make sense and it is time for a new creation – a new health care delivery system?

 A high percentage of COVID-19 related deaths have taken place in long-term care facilities and other types of senior living centers.
 This segment of the continuum of care has been underfunded by Medicare and Medicaid for years.
 What reimbursement changes are necessary for eldercare so that senior citizens and their caregivers never again have to feel as if they have been abandoned by our broken health system?

 It is still too early to know what this new creation will look like for Catholic health care.
 However, it is not too early to lean into practices that will allow us to follow the promptings of the Holy Spirit.
 Now is the time to be praying, reflecting and listening more intently to God's voice.
 Our ethical decision-making models should be used with greater intention as we navigate the future of our ministries.
-Our sponsors, senior leaders and trustees need to practice prayerful, communal discernment so we know what God is asking us to discard and what needs to be embraced.
+Our sponsors, senior leader and trustees need to practice prayerful, communal discernment so we know what God is asking us to discard and what needs to be embraced.